-Tank requirements for Gouramis vary depending on species.
+Tank requirements for Gouramis vary depending on the species.
 The Dwarf Gourami can thrive in a tank as small as 40 liters (10 gallons) while the Giant Gourami can reach lengths of 70 centimeters (27 inches) and needs a much larger tank.
 Fish length is not the only limiting factor for Gouramis: some species need more free-swimming space or larger territories than others.
 Most Gouramis need a tank between 75 and 115 liters (20 to 30 gallons).

 Gourami Water Conditions

 Most Gourami species are typically hardy and can adapt well to a variety of water parameters, though quick changes in conditions may negatively affect them.
 Gouramis are a freshwater species that prefer a water temperature between 23 and 28 degrees Celcius (74 – 82 degrees Fahrenheit).
-In the wild, Gouramis thrive in acidic water conditions but after being raised in captivity, they have adapted to most neutral water conditions, regularly kept in a pH somewhere between 6 and 8.
+In the wild, Gouramis thrive in acidic water conditions but after being raised in captivity, they have adapted to most neutral water conditions, regularly kept at a pH somewhere between 6 and 8.

 Gouramis are shy and require plenty of places to hide to feel comfortable in their tank.
 Dense vegetation is required for a Gourami to have plenty of spaces to hide.
 Since Gouramis spend most of their time near the surface, tall plants and floating plants should be included in tank decor.
 Cryptocoryne, Java Fern, and Vallisneria are all suitable plant options for Gouramis.